 Fish oil is best taken after mealtime.
 If you consistently burp after taking fish oil, your body is not emulsifying the oils indicating digestive issues, gallbladder dysfunction or it’s a poor quality fish oil.

 The scientific evidence on the importance of omega-3s is strong and necessary for healthy aging, normal growth and development, prevention and treatment of depression, diabetes, cognitive disorders, traumatic brain injuries, cardiovascular disease, skin problems, cancer, obesity and many other health conditions.

-Include an omega-3 supplement to your arsenal and lower your risk of disease and death, and look, think, feel and function better than ever
+Include an omega-3 supplement such a Biomega-1000 to your arsenal and lower your risk of disease and death, and look, think, feel and function better than ever

 ★ Always consult with your health care provider, clinician or cardiologist before supplementing with fish oil if you take blood thinners, have a fish or shellfish allergy or a bleeding disorder.

 Read more about the benefits of omega-3s in my books, The Power of 4 and Fat Loss Revolution.